octodns/octodns-template/README.md

 ## HOW TO USE

 1. Clone this repo
-1. create your new module directory `mkdir octodns-MODULE`
+1. create your new module directory `mkdir MODULE`, generally something like "octodns-provider"
-1. cd into that directory `cd octodns-MODULE`
+1. cd into that directory `cd MODULE`
 1. Initialize git for the new directory `git init`
 1. run ../octodns-template/script/template to fill out the skeletal module structure
 1. Create an initial skeleton commit, `git add . && git commit -m "Import skeleton"`
 1. Find and work through all TODOs with `grep -r TODO .`, committing changes as makes sense
+1. If you're extracting a provider from octoDNS core, see https://github.com/octodns/octodns/pull/822 for an example of the changes that need to be made there
 1. ...

 {EOH}